-The School Health Service and Nursing Team will notify our school when a child or young person has been identified as having a medical condition that will require support in school.
-This will be before the child or young person starts our school, wherever possible.
+The School Health Service and Nursing Team will notify our school when a child has been identified as having a medical condition that will require support in school.
+This will be before the child starts our school, wherever possible.
 They may also support staff to implement a child's IHCP.

-Healthcare professionals, such as GPs and paediatricians, will liaise with the School Health Service and Nursing Team and notify them of any children and young people identified as having a medical condition.
+Healthcare professionals, such as GPs and paediatricians, will liaise with the School Health Service and Nursing Team and notify them of any children identified as having a medical condition.
 They may also provide us advice on developing IHCPs.